dogethereum/wdoge-deprecated/README.md

 hh --network your-network verify your-dogetoken-logic-contract-address
 ```

-Note that there are no constructor arguments for the `DogeToken` logic contract.
+Note that there are no constructor arguments for the `WDoge` logic contract.
 In general, upgradeable contracts don't use constructor arguments although this may change in the future.

 Once that's done, it's verified.
 Of course, if you have more than one logic contract, you'll need to repeat the process until all of them are verified.
 If your contract actually has constructor arguments you'll need to provide them.
 Refer to the `hardhat-etherscan` help by running `hh verify --help` or checking its [README](https://github.com/NomicFoundation/hardhat/tree/master/packages/hardhat-etherscan#readme).

 #### Proxy contracts

-We are going to use the DogeToken proxy as an example here.
+We are going to use the WDoge proxy as an example here.

 You can get the proxy contract address for the token like this: